Tram for Chinatown will be in service this month - The Nation, February, 2009

 As the fight raged on, the situation clearly was beyond the ability of the local police to handle and the troops were called in.
 And it was no small operation.

-mapped out during a meeting of the top brass held by Army Operations Department Commander Krom Phraya Panuphandhuvong, the department's ,Ipsp, or General Krom KbuR Narisra Nuwattiwong, Assistant Army Commander-in-Chief Krom' Muen Damrong Rajanuparp and Commodore Phraya Chollayuth Youthin who would provide Jiavy support from the Chao Phya River front.
+The soldiers' maneuvers were mapped out during a meeting of the top brass held by Army Operations Department Commander Krom Phraya Panuphandhuvong, the department's ,Ipsp, or General Krom KbuR Narisra Nuwattiwong, Assistant Army Commander-in-Chief Krom' Muen Damrong Rajanuparp and Commodore Phraya Chollayuth Youthin who would provide Jiavy support from the Chao Phya River front.

 D-Day was set for the next morning of June 21.
 It was then that the mission planners decided to select the trams to mobilise the ground troops to the "front line," as they represented the only efficient mass transportation system in the city at the time.
 The trams which were making their regular early morning rounds to Lakmuang terminal were commandeered by the government force and hundreds of troops clambered aboard ready for action.

 The tram drivers, upon learning about the mission, volunteered to drive their trams turned-war chariots to the battlefield.

 At the clash, site, fierce gunfire erupted when the gangs turned their weapons on the government troops.
 The bloody battle lasted for five hours before being put to an end with 10 law-breakers killed, 20 wounded and 800 - eight of whom were members of Ang Yi's top echelon - arrested.

 Throughout the battle the trams served the vital function of, providing reinforcements for the government troops at the battle scene.
 Their role was hailed by both local and foreign 'residents alike.

 Heinrich writes: While I was browsing today though your pages about Bangkok tram.
 I